1. First - a mathematical 'extra' on

 mean a short distance to enable faster diffusion rates for the

-exchange occurs on the moist membrane surfaces of the alveoli and the fine blood
+exchange occurs on the specialised moist thin membrane surfaces of the alveoli and the fine blood

 vessels - the moisture in the membranes is good for dissolving gases and